 Hardware failures, corrupted software, malicious hacks, or even just human error – IT outages are an inevitable fact of life.
-In a report from ITIC, 98% of organizations claimed that just one hour of downtime costs the average business over $100,000.
-In enterprises, that number skyrockets to between $1-5 million.
+In a report from Forrester Consulting, respondents found that "planned downtime costs their organization $1.5 million in their previous quarter and $5.6 million in their previous year."

 Unplanned outages come out of nowhere, putting both your business and operations at risk as well as costing time and money.

 Raising awareness around outages will save the IT team time and effort in responding to multiple service requests.
 This is more efficient for everyone – and allows the IT team to focus on the work they need to do.

 To make this even easier, and increase the effectiveness of your communications, here are ready-to-use IT outage notification message templates are available right now for your IT team to use - just select, edit and send.

 How to write an outage notification (examples and templates)

 How to prepare in advance for outages planned and unplanned

 1. Planned outage notification template

 For planned outages, effective communication will give staff time to prepare in advance.
 If employees understand the reason for the outage, you’re more likely to get their support and cooperation.